How to Write a Mission Statement

 Once you have completed the process and have a mission statement, celebrate and share it with everyone in the company, and then plan a strategy to roll it out in all of your communications and operations.

 An aspirational mission statement that reflects a higher purpose than the products and services themselves has the power to bring together multiple stakeholders with a common goal that is meaningful to each person.
-The power of this alignment provides a vital foundation for a successful and sustainable business.
+The power of this alignment provides a vital foundation for a successful and sustainable organization.